Electronic Waste Disposal

-Finding an e waste drop off location that utilizes best practices is important for safe disposal of electronics.
+Finding an e-waste drop-off location that utilizes best practices is important for safe disposal of electronics.
 Thankfully, many popular retail stores are making a more concentrated effort to electronic recycling.
-Best Buy, Staples and even telecommunications giant Verizon have all made news headlines for taking the environmentally conscious step of being places that accept e waste for free.
-Therefore anyone looking for electronic recycling drop off locations near me can reach out to those businesses to confirm if the store in their particular area will accept electronic waste.
+Best Buy, Staples, and even telecommunications giant Verizon have all made news headlines for taking the environmentally conscious step of being places that accept e-waste for free.
+Therefore anyone looking for electronic recycling drop-off locations near me can reach out to those businesses to confirm if the store in their particular area will accept electronic waste.

-One question many people concerned about electronic recycling ask is, “are you allowed to throw e waste in the trash?“.
-Thus far, 26 states have have some form of mandate regarding electronics recycling.
+One question many people concerned about electronic recycling ask is, “are you allowed to throw e-waste in the trash?“.
+Thus far, 26 states have had some form of mandate regarding electronics recycling.
 However, there is no federal law when it comes to electronics recycling, and therefore doing the right thing is more of a moral issue than a legal issue.
 Some cities have policies in place that ban electronic waste disposal even when no such ban exists at the state level.
 Therefore, the best advice would be to consult local city officials within your community and ask about the different e-waste programs and laws regarding improper disposal of electronic waste.

-The state of California has a advanced recycling fee (ARF) that is in place to financially assist with the proper electronic recycling of computer monitors, DVD players, flat screen (and traditional) televisions, and other large consumer electronics.
+The state of California has an advanced recycling fee (ARF) that is in place to financially assist with the proper electronic recycling of computer monitors, DVD players, flat screen (and traditional) televisions, and other large consumer electronics.